What qualifications do I need to be a fitness instructor?

 So, getting the Level 2 Gym Instructor course is essential to kickstarting your career as a fitness instructor.

 There are no entry requirements for this qualification, but you need to be at least 16 years old to enrol on the course.
-It’s also recommended that you regularly attend the gym – which, hopefully, is a given!
+It’s also recommended that you regularly attend the gym.

 Are there any other qualifications you need to be a fitness instructor?

-Although there aren’t any other qualifications you’re legally required to hold as a fitness instructor, there are loads of qualifications that’ll give you a big advantage.
+Although there aren’t any other qualifications you’re legally required to hold as a fitness instructor, there are many qualifications that could give you an advantage.

-These qualifications must be recognised by a UK governing body – this is a key condition of our fitness instructor insurance.
-Ideally, you want a qualification that’s been regulated by Ofqual (Office of Qualifications and Examinations Regulations), the sister organisation of Ofsted.
+These qualifications must be recognised by a UK governing body – this is a key condition of fitness instructor insurance through Insure4Sport.
+Ideally, you want a qualification that’s regulated by Ofqual (Office of Qualifications and Examinations Regulation), the government regulator for vocational and academic qualifications in England.

 Ofqual regulates the award of NVQ (National Vocational Qualification) and RQF (Regulated Qualifications Framework) qualifications in England.
 It also sets the criteria that all colleges and training providers need to adhere to in order to meet the requirements of a regulated qualification.

 But how do you know if a course is regulated by Ofqual?
-It’s pretty easy.
-You just need to look for the logos of one of these companies on the training provider’s website:
+You can easily check by looking for the logos of one of these awarding bodies on the training provider’s website:

 When you receive your certificate, it’ll bear the logo of both the awarding body and Ofqual.
-Think of it as a professional stamp of approval – it’s a qualification you want to have.
+Think of it as a professional stamp of approval that shows your qualification is recognised and trusted.

 How can you advance your career as a fitness instructor?